Paradoxdotexe/vade-mecum/src/pages/docs/vestiges_of_mankind.md

 ### Class Abilities

-Scavengers have the ability to use their Scavenging ability to read enemies and their surroundings to gain the advantage in combat.
+Scavengers have the ability to read enemies and their surroundings to gain an advantage in wasteland combat.

 | Action            | Description                                                                                                                                                                                                                                                                   |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |